-The Best Guided Journals For 2019 Organized By Personality Type
+The Best Guided Journals, Organized By Personality Type

-Ever open a fresh notebook you bought specifically for the purpose of journaling for the new year and feel completely overwhelmed by the sight of a honking blank page?
+Ever open a fresh notebook you bought specifically for the purpose of journaling and felt completely overwhelmed by the sight of a honking blank page?
 Same here.
 Making the first mark in a new journal feels like a big deal, and it's because most of us are hard-wired to follow some kind of structure.
 Without a container for our thoughts and words and doodles, knowing where to begin can be disorienting.
-Last year's inaugural list of guided journals was a huge hit, so we wanted to serve you some newness for 2019, plus a bonus at the end.
-Happy journaling!

 The person who cares too much: Let That Sh*t Go

 Author Monica Sweeney understands that we, the self-help community, have a tendency to take ourselves pretty seriously.
 With casual f-bombs and witty quips throughout, her pages will make you laugh and encourage you to loosen up a bit!
 It's all OK!
 And it's OK to have fun, even if you're feeling blue, even if you're failing.
 The Let That Sh*t Go journal is a reminder that you're not on this journey alone.

 Let That Sh*t Go by Monica Sweeney, $14

 For someone who wants to track habits and emotions: Instant Journal